tokajer/smtprelayd/README.md

   machine's DPAPI key via `smtprelayd protect-secret`, so it is not stored in plaintext on disk at all

-Do not commit any of these referenced values.
+Do not commit any of these referenced values. `docs/CONFIGURATION.md` is a step-by-step guide to every configurable part — listeners and the relay's own TLS certificate, client policy and sender rewriting, a generic smarthost with SMTP AUTH, API/metrics bearer tokens, queue and bounce behaviour, Linux and Windows paths side by side throughout.
+For the Microsoft 365 route specifically, `docs/MS365-AUTH.md` walks through all three secret forms from Entra ID app registration onward.

 ## Documentation

 - `MEMORY.md` — architecture decisions and rationale
 - `PROGRESS.md` — phase tracking
+- `docs/CONFIGURATION.md` — step-by-step guide to every configurable part
 - `docs/MS365-AUTH.md` — Entra ID and Exchange Online setup
 - `docs/SECURITY.md` — threat model, hardening requirements, deployment checklist
 - `docs/EXPLOIT-SURFACE.md` — privilege escalation and code-level attack surface